assembly-edu/terms-of-service/privacy-statement.md

 __3. Security and Encryption__

 We take every reasonable measure to ensure we store data securely.
-The Assembly platform is developed using secure technologies, which include, but are not limited to the following:
+The platform is developed using secure technologies, which include, but are not limited to the following:

 * All personal and sensitive Assembly data is stored and transported within EU or countries which are granted to have [Adequate Levels of Protection](http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm) as defined by the European Commission
 * All external data transmissions to and from the Assembly Platform are encrypted using modern SSL/TLS protocols and ciphers